darkedges/cordova-plugin-voiceit/README.md

 Please Note: Unlike other wrappers, this createEnrollment function actually has recording inbuilt(supporting both Android and iOS platforms), it records the user saying their VoicePrint phrase for 5 seconds and then makes the Create Enrollment API call to send that audio file as an enrollment.

+The recorder starts recording as soon as the createEnrollment function is called, it is also recommended that you either provide a visual or auditory indication to the user before the recording is about to start for example "playing a beep".

 ```javascript
 VoiceIt.createEnrollment({
   developerID: "DEVELOPER_ID_HERE",